-Although the distinction has become blurred, and the terms "escheated" and "unclaimed" have become confused, the two terms are not the same.
-5 In an escheat the state succeeds to legal ownership of the property, which is to say that when.
-When property has "escheated," itthe state has become the legal owner of the property of the state with no obligation to return it to the previous owner or to anyone claiming to have derived title from or through the previous owner.
-But in the case of unclaimed property, after it is out of the hands of the holder and in the hands of the state, legal title to the unclaimed property remains in the owner, or in those deriving title from or through the previous owner; the.
-The state merely holds possession of the property indefinitely, as custodian for the benefit of the owner or the previous owner's successors-in-interest or legal heirs.
+ownership of the property, which is to say that when property has "escheated," it has become the property of the state with no obligation to return it to the previous owner or to anyone claiming to have derived title from or through the previous owner.
+But in the case of unclaimed property, after it is out of the hands of the holder and in the hands of the state, legal title to the unclaimed property remains in the owner, or those deriving title from or through the previous owner; the state merely holds possession of the property indefinitely as custodian for the benefit of the owner or the previous owner's successors-in-interest or legal heirs.

-The significance of the distinction between property that has escheated to the state, and unclaimed property held in custody by the state, is illustrated in the case of Treasurer of New Jersey vs. United States Treasury, 684 F.3d 382 (3d Cir.
+The significance of the distinction between property that has escheated, and unclaimed property held in custody, is illustrated in the case of Treasurer of New Jersey vs. United States Treasury, 684 F.3d 382 (3d Cir.
 2012), where the Court held that United States Savings Bonds are not subject to a state's unclaimed property laws.
 By federal statute the United States holds unclaimed United States Savings Bonds as custodian for the owners; thus Federal custodial holding preempts state custodial taking of United States Savings Bonds as unclaimed property.
 However, the Court, citing United States Treasury Regulations, observed that the United States Treasury recognizes escheat statutes that provide that when a state has become the legal owner of bonds by escheat, payment of the bonds to the state as the owner results in a full discharge of the Treasury's obligation with respect to the bonds.
-But payment of bonds to a state as a custodian for the owner would only substitutes one obligor, the Department of the Treasury, for another, the state.
+But payment of bonds to a state as a custodian for the owner only substitutes one obligor, the Department of the Treasury, for another, the state.